seonghyun26/seonghyun26-gdl-post/_posts/2025-05-28-boltzmann-generator.md

 toc:
   - name: Molecular systems and the Boltzmann distribution
   - name: Boltzmann generators
-  - name: Transferable Boltzmann generators
+  - name: Transferable Boltzmann Generators
+    - subsection:
+      - name: Flow matching

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.